fathomnet/fgvc-comp-2025/README.md

 * If a submission name is not discoverable within the library of taxonomic names referenced in the evaluation metric, then a maximum score of 12 is assigned.
 This includes null submissions and misspellings.
 * Some classifications have more complex taxonomic ranks such as suborders and infraclasses.
 For this task, we will only consider the 7 taxonomic rankings: kingdom, phylum, class, order, family, genus, and species.
 * The ground truth categories vary in taxonomic rank.
+* An important note on the test set: the images in the test set are on average smaller than those in the training.
+For more context on this please review this discussion.

 ### Competition information